fopeczek/teamworlds_old/readme.md

 How to play
 -----------
+Launch a standard Teeworlds client (which you can download e.g. from here:)

-First Join my server with game type named TeamUp.
+Then go to the multiplayer lobby, and join a server with game type named TeamUp.
+You can join my own server, that goes by the name «Official TeamWorld server»

 ![Notice that server type is named TeamUp](datasrc/github/server.png "Notice that server type is named TeamUp")
 ---------
-Upon joining into my server you will spawn in lobby.
+Once you have joined my server you will be spawned in lobby room, where you pick a class that you want to play (classes are explained later).

-In lobby you can't kill or hook anybody, it is your place with some time to chose your class that you want to play.
+In lobby you can't kill or hook anybody.

 ![This is lobby](/datasrc/github/Lobby.png "This is lobby")
 ------------